seapagan/sp-build/README.md

 automatically be added to the `dist` folder and the HTML.
 You will need to stop and restart the dev server after adding the favicon, if it is running.

+#### Inline SVG

+SVG files will be automatically inlined to the bundle, unless they are too large in which case they will be loaded from disk as usual.

 #### Source Maps

 By default we generate inline source maps for Development mode and high-quality